BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 Clients MUST NOT set `features` bit numbered 729 in either context.

-> **Rationale** Because all communication is initiated
-> through clients sending BOLT-8 messages
-> only servers need to advertise themselves.
-> Servers can choose to advertise themselves using feature
+> **Rationale** Only servers MAY advertise themselves which is optional.
-> bit 729.
-Clients can discover LSP's by downloading
-> gossip and inspecting the channel-graph.
+>
 > The bit 729 was chosen randomly and has no special meaning.

-LSPs MUST set the `features` bit 729 `option_supports_lsps` if it supports at least LSPS0, and MUST set the `features` bit even if it does not support some of the LSPS specifications.

-> **Rationale** This specification also describes a `listprotocols`
-> API which the LSP uses to report exactly which LSPS specifications
-> it supports.
+>
+> Even if the LSP-server only implements a part of the spec they
+> MAY set the feature-flag.
+Clients SHOULD user `lsps0.list_protocols`
+> to inspect which part of the spec a server supports.

 ### LSPS Specification Support Query